z0yf/discord-kickall/README.md

 ```
 ## _This system will only work if you have Kick permission on the server_

+## TIP - USE YOUR ALT ID DIDN'T USE YOUR MAIN ACCOUNT  👍🏻

 ## INSTALL PYTHON FIRST

 ```